18 prescription-free ways to get pain-free

 Foods, spices and supplements to ease your pain:

-3. Add quality vitamin D (5000 IU) daily.
+3. Add 5000 IU of quality vitamin D daily.
 Take with oils or fats for absorption.
-Vitamin D is a pro-hormone and is utilized in the functioning of hormones in the body as well as is crucial to a functioning immune system.
+Vitamin D is a pro-hormone and is used in the functioning of hormones in the body, as well as being crucial to a functioning immune system.
 Also has cardiovascular and weight-loss benefits.

 5. Ginger has potent anti-inflammatory activity and offers pain relief and stomach-settling properties.
 Fresh ginger works well steeped in boiling water as a tea or grated into vegetable juice.

-6. In a study of osteoarthritis patients, those who added 200 mg of curcumin a day to their treatment plan had reduced pain and increased mobility.
+6. In a study of osteoarthritis patients, those who added 200 mg of curcumin to their daily treatment plan experienced reduced pain and increased mobility.
 A past study also found that a turmeric extract composed of curcuminoids blocked inflammatory pathways, effectively preventing the overproduction of a protein that triggers swelling and pain.
-A great way to enjoy it is in “golden milk.”

 7. Also known as boswellin or “Indian frankincense,” this herb contains specific active anti-inflammatory ingredients.
 This works well with many rheumatoid arthritis patients.

-9. Evening Primrose, Black Currant and Borage Oil.
-These contain the essential fatty acid gamma-linolenic acid (GLA), which is useful for treating arthritic pain.
-These oils also carry heart-health and endocrine balancing properties.
+9. Evening Primrose, Black Currant, and Borage Oil.
+These contain the essential fatty acid gamma-linolenic acid (GLA), which helps treat arthritic pain.
+These oils also have heart-healthy and endocrine-balancing properties.

 11. Green tea.
-It’s not only soothing, but this food also contains the highest amount of detoxifying EGCG’s naturally.
+It’s not only soothing, but this food also contains the highest amount of naturally occurring EGCGs.
 These catechins are strongly anti-inflammatory.

 Natural treatments to reduce or reverse pain cycles:

-2. Chiropractic treatments are especially good for neuromusculoskeletal pain caused from vertebral joints freezing up or hypo- or hypermobile.
+2. Chiropractic treatments are ideal for neuromusculoskeletal pain caused by vertebral joints becoming frozen, hypo- or hypermobile.
 Low back, mid-back, neck pain, headache management, hip, sacroiliac, and other peripheral joints have responded well to a series of chiropractic adjustments.
-Qualified chiropractic, osteopathic and naturopathic physicians are reliable, as they have received extensive training in the management of musculoskeletal disorders during their course of graduate health care training, which lasts between four to six years.
+Qualified chiropractic, osteopathic, and naturopathic physicians are reliable, as they have received extensive training in managing musculoskeletal disorders during their graduate healthcare training, which lasts between four and six years.
 These health experts have comprehensive training in musculoskeletal management.

 3. K-Laser, Class 4 Laser Therapy.
 Some Chiropractors also provide Class IV Laser (Hot) Therapy.
-If you suffer pain from an injury, arthritis, or other inflammation-based pain, I’d strongly encourage you to try out K-laser therapy.
+If you suffer from pain due to an injury, arthritis, or other inflammation-based conditions, I’d strongly encourage you to try K-laser therapy.
 It can be an excellent choice for many painful conditions, including acute injuries.
 By addressing the underlying cause of the pain, you will no longer need to rely on painkillers.
-K-Laser is a class 4 infrared laser therapy treatment that helps reduce pain, reduce inflammation and enhance tissue healing — both in hard and soft tissues, including muscles, ligaments or even bones.
-The infrared wavelengths used in the K-Laser allow for targeting specific areas of your body and can penetrate deeply into the body to reach areas such as your spine and hip.
+K-Laser is a class 4 infrared laser therapy treatment that helps reduce pain, inflammation, and enhances tissue healing in both hard and soft tissues, including muscles, ligaments, and even bones.
+The infrared wavelengths used in the K-Laser allow for targeting specific areas of the body and can penetrate deeply to reach areas such as the spine and hips.

 4. Research has discovered a clear and effective reduction of pain in the use of acupuncture in the treatment of back, neck and shoulder pain, osteoarthritis, and headaches.
 Some chiropractors are also trained and licensed to provide acupuncture.

-5. A systematic review and meta-analysis published in the journal Pain Medicine included 60 high-quality and seven low-quality studies that looked into the use of massage for various types of pain, including muscle and bone pain, headaches, deep internal pain, fibromyalgia and spinal cord pain.
+5. A systematic review and meta-analysis published in the journal Pain Medicine included 60 high-quality studies and seven low-quality studies that examined the use of massage for various types of pain, including muscle and bone pain, headaches, deep internal pain, fibromyalgia, and spinal cord pain.
 The review revealed that massage therapy relieves pain better than getting no treatment at all.
-When compared to other pain treatments like acupuncture and physical therapy, massage therapy still proved beneficial and had few side effects.
+When compared to other pain treatments, such as acupuncture and physical therapy, massage therapy has proven beneficial and has few side effects.
 In addition to relieving pain, massage therapy also improved anxiety and health-related quality of life.

 6. Methods such as yoga, acupuncture, exercise, meditation, hot and cold packs and mind-body techniques can also result in astonishing pain relief without any drugs.